Nodes

 Both directions of .connect(...) are accepted as long as one side is an

-input and the other side is an output:
+input and the other side is a state variable:

-Input-to-input and output-to-output connections are errors.
+Input-to-input and state variable-to-state variable connections are errors.
 If a class-level reference becomes ambiguous because several producers match, the fix is to use an instance-bound reference or an explicit post-instantiation connection.

 Initial values

-System state stores output values.
+System state stores state variable values.
 Inputs read either values produced earlier in the same phase or values already present in state.
-An output needs an initial value when it may be read before the first time its node runs.
+An state variable needs an initial value when it may be read before the first time its node runs.

 buffer_seconds is read by QualityPolicy in decide before

-MediaSession writes it in play, so it needs initial=10.0.
+MediaSession writes it in play, so it needs init=10.0.

-The same idea applies to persistent outputs such as
+The same idea applies to persistent state variables such as

 Network.bandwidth_kbps, BitrateController.value, and